sqrldev/IdTool/README.md

 ## Platforms
 IdTool was written in platform neutral C++ using the [Qt Framework](https://www.qt.io) and it should therefore be possible to compile it for all platforms supported by the Qt framework.
 Among those are the Windows, Linux and MacOS.

-IdTool is currently being developed and tested on Windows only, any help with testing it on other platforms is highly appreciated.
+IdTool is currently being developed and tested on Windows but should currently also build and run on Linux (tested on Ubuntu 18.04 LTS).
+Any help with testing it on other platforms is highly appreciated.

 ## Roadmap
-There are some more ideas for features that I would still like to implement if I find time, like for example building json templates using the GUI, diffing of identities and creating site-specific public keys to help in debugging identity-related problems.
+There are some more ideas for features that I would still like to implement if I find time, like for example
+- ~~building json templates using the GUI~~ done
+- ~~creating site-specific public keys to help in debugging identity-related problems~~ done
+- diffing of identities
+- changing identity settings

 ## Collaboration
 I invite everyone willing to contribute to do so by either helping with further development/posting PRs, or simply finding and reporting bugs using the issue tracker.